geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

 SNAPSHOT release
 ^^^^^^^^^^^^^^^^

-For any non-beta release (including release candidates) a GeoServer release requires an corresponding GeoTools and GeoWebCache release.
+For any release (including release candidates) a GeoServer release requires an corresponding GeoTools and GeoWebCache release.
 Therefore before you start you should coordinate a release with these projects.
 Either performing the release yourself or asking a volunteer to perform the release.